Fleetwood Town F.C.: Highbury Stadium

+A view of the Percy Ronson Stand in 2026, housing travelling fans from Oldham Athletic.

 The original 1908 club played on a pitch next to the North Euston Hotel, where the police station now stands.
 Apart from two years after the First World War – when the club played on a ground opposite from the Queen's Hotel on Poulton Road (Queen's Ground) – they remained at the North Euston Ground until moving to the present ground next to the Memorial Park in 1939.

 In February 2007 the new all terraced Percy Ronson Stand was opened at a cost of £500,000.
 Originally stated to have a capacity of 1,240, this has since been revised downwards by Lancashire County Council to 621.
 In July 2007, further plans for the redevelopment of the stadium were announced, including three new stands.
 The plans were finalised in December 2007 and in March 2008, planning permission was given for the first phase – the construction of the north and west stands.
 Construction began in May 2008, and the two stands were opened for Fleetwood's first home game of the 2008–09 season, on 22 August 2008.
 The west stand, known as the Highbury Stand, has 550 seats together with disabled and press facilities and the north stand, known as the Memorial Stand, is a terraced stand with an official capacity of 1,473.
 A new Football League standard floodlight system and perimeter fencing were also installed.